guinacio/AgropontosRegex/README.md

 ## Installation

-You need to install the following for Windows:
+You need to install the following packages for Windows:

 I recommend using the [Chocolatey](https://chocolatey.org/) package manager to install some of the following: (***Run in an Administrator command prompt***)